aabiddanda/geovar_rep_paper/README.md

 tar -xvf <data.tar.gz>
 ```

-The prepackaged datasets contain: (1) an allele frequency table [more details below] and (2) the relevant SNP lists for comparing across datasets.
+The prepackaged datasets contain: (1) an allele frequency table and (2) the relevant SNP lists for comparing across datasets.

 Alternatively, the step of generating "Geographic distribution Codes" for the entire NYGC 1000 Genomes hg38 dataset takes ~40 minutes due to iterating over all of the variants.
 If you are interesting in using the same allele frequency binning that we have, we highly suggest downloading this dataset.
 If you would like to avoid this step and use the pre-specified codes we have generated in our analysis: